Solrikk/1C_dynamic-table-app/README.md

-# Product Import Tool from Website to CSV
+# BlueMoon: A Product Import Tool from Website to CSV

 ## Overview
-This project is a Go language tool designed to automatically download, process, and save product data from a remote server into a CSV file.
-It is built for handling XML files containing information about products and their categories fetched from an e-commerce store.
-By converting data from XML to an easily readable and analyzable CSV format, this tool can be extremely useful for store owners, marketers, and analysts for further data processing and analysis.
+The BlueMoon project is a tool developed in Go, aimed at automatically downloading, processing, and saving product data from a remote server into a CSV file format.
+Designed to handle XML files containing product and category information from an e-commerce platform, BlueMoon offers a seamless solution for transforming XML data into a CSV format that's easier to read and analyze.
+This makes it an invaluable resource for e-commerce store owners, marketing professionals, and data analysts for further data manipulation and analysis tasks.

 ## Features
-- Downloads product data in XML format from a specified URL.
+- **Data Download**: Downloads product data in XML format from a provided URL.
-- Parses XML to extract detailed information about each product, including ID, name, category, price, old price, image URLs, and sizes.
+- **XML Parsing**: Efficiently parses XML to extract comprehensive details on each product, including identifiers, names, categories, pricing information, URLs for images, and product sizes.
-- Saves the extracted information into a CSV file with a defined structure.
+- **CSV Conversion**: Converts and saves the extracted product information into a neatly structured CSV file.
-- Automatically creates a directory for saving the output if it does not exist.
+- **Directory Management**: Automatically ensures the existence of or creates a new directory for storing the exported CSV file, facilitating a hassle-free data export experience.